telerik/fiddler-everywhere-docs/knowledge-base/convert-request-to-curl.md

 ```

 - The **-k** flag allows insecure server connections when using SSL.
 Fiddler Everywhere adds the flag to ensure that the cURL script can be executed even with the Fiddler proxy (and its certificate) in place.
-- The **-o 0.dat** is used by Fiddler Everywhere internally to generated different DAT files for each selected session.
+- Fiddler Everywhere internally uses the **-o <x>.dat** to generate different DAT files for each selected session.
 - Fiddler Everywhere adds the **User-Agent** header automatically for all requests made through the Composer.

 You are free to modify, remove and change the generated flags and parameters as per your technical requirements.